 Alternative support and intervention, arranged through a pupil’s parents, where funds are available after securing the school’s own programme

-The Inclusion Leader, in conjunction with the Headteacher, will maintain an ongoing programme of support for socially disadvantaged pupils, which will be subject to the oversight of the Governors’ Teaching, Learning and Community Committee.
+The Inclusion Leader, in conjunction with the Headteacher, will maintain an ongoing programme of support for socially disadvantaged pupils, which will be subject to the oversight of the Governors’ Curriculum and Pupil-Related Committee.

-It will be the responsibility of the Inclusion Leader, to produce a termly report for the Governors’ Teaching, Learning and Community Committee on:
+It will be the responsibility of the Inclusion Leader, to produce a termly report for the Governors’ Curriculum and Pupil-Related Committee.

 The progress made towards narrowing the gap, by year group, for socially disadvantaged pupils.